GiovanniSalvi/New_Library/README.md

 * Register_user link leads to the [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20registration.png) to adding new users to the database.

-* Every box in the homepage contains a single product;[edit button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) positioned at the bottom of the box leads users to a form to update a book.
+* Every box in the homepage contains a single product.[Edit button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) positioned at the bottom of the box leads users to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/updateBook.png) to update a book.
-['Sell!'button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) next to edit button leads to a form to fill with users/buyer details in order to complete purchase operation.
+['Sell!'button](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20button.png) next to edit button leads to a [form](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/sellBooks.png) to fill with users/buyer details in order to complete purchase operation.

 * The [footer](https://github.com/GiovanniSalvi/New_Library/blob/master/static/images/test%20footer.png) provides social links.